The Woman in the Window (2021 film)

-The Woman in the Window is a 2021 American psychological thriller film directed by Joe Wright from a screenplay by Tracy Letts, based on the 2018 novel of the same name by pseudonymous author A. J. Finn.
+The Woman in the Window is a 2021 American psychological thriller film directed by Joe Wright and written by Tracy Letts, based on the 2018 novel by A. J. Finn.
 The film follows an agoraphobic woman (Amy Adams) who begins to spy on her new neighbors (Gary Oldman, Fred Hechinger, and Julianne Moore) and is witness to a crime in their apartment.
 Anthony Mackie, Wyatt Russell, Brian Tyree Henry, and Jennifer Jason Leigh also star.

-Produced by Fox 2000 Pictures, the last film released under the label, the film was originally scheduled to be theatrically released by 20th Century Fox in October 2019, but was delayed to May 2020, due to re-editing after poor test screenings.
-The theatrical release was later canceled due to the COVID-19 pandemic and its rights were sold to Netflix, which released the film on May 14, 2021.
-Upon release the film received negative reviews from critics, with most criticism aimed at Wright's direction and the screenplay, though the cast earned some praise.

-Soon after its release Netflix also released The Woman in the House Across the Street from the Girl in the Window, an eight-episode series which parodied tropes from this film and others like it.
+The film was produced by Fox 2000 Pictures and was originally scheduled to be theatrically released by 20th Century Fox in October 2019, but was delayed to May 2020 and subsequently sold to Netflix due to the COVID-19 pandemic.
+It was released on May 14, 2021, and ranked among the best performing Netflix titles of 2021.
+Critical reception was mixed to negative, with critics praising the performances but describing the plot as convoluted and derivative.
+The film and the source novel were among the inspirations for the 2022 Netflix dark comedy series The Woman in the House Across the Street from the Girl in the Window, which spoofed tropes from the psychological thriller genre.